Oscillating superflow in multicomponent Bose-Einstein condensates: Results and Discussion

 Careful examination of the different energies displayed in Fig.~\ref{figure3} shows that the intra-component interaction energy also oscillates out of phase with the inter-component interaction energy.
 In fact, it follows a behaviour similar to that of the rotational hydrodynamic energy and reaches a minimum when the domain wall is at its turning point (see Fig.~\ref{figure3}(b)).
 This decrease in the intra-component interaction energy occurs due to the total area of each component increasing because of an increased overlap region between the two components when the domain wall lengthens.
 As a result the area of maximum density decreases in the bulk of the components and the intra-component interaction energies decrease.
 The intra-component interaction energy can therefore also be used to grow the domain wall between the two components.

-It is worth noting that the changes in the density distribution due to the lengthening of the domain wall also lead to an increase in the quantum pressure component of the kinetic energy, $E_{\text{qp}}=\int d\text{\bf{x}} \sum_{j}^{1,2} \frac{\hbar^{2}}{2m} |\nabla \sqrt{n_{j}} |^{2}$.
+It is worth noting that the changes in the density distribution due to the lengthening of the domain wall also lead to an increase in the quantum pressure component of the kinetic energy, $E_{\text{qp}}=\int n_{\text{qp}}d\text{\bf{x}}=\int d\text{\bf{x}} \sum_{j}^{1,2} \frac{\hbar^{2}}{2m} |\nabla \sqrt{n_{j}} |^{2} $.
 Because the quantum pressure energy is purely dependent on the gradient of the condensate density, its main contributions come from sharp variations in the condensate density, and consequently the quantum pressure energy density traces both the trap edge and the domain wall length between the two components as depicted in Fig.~\ref{figure4}.
 As the domain wall length increases, the quantum pressure energy density therefore also increases (see Fig.~\ref{figure3}(a)); however, these changes are much smaller than the variations in the interaction energy.
+As the oscillation is mostly due to an interplay between the hydrodynamic and the inter-component energies, it is clear that changing either one of them can lead to a second dynamical regime, in which the superfluid flow becomes uni-directional.